LT3SD: Latent Trees for 3D Scene Diffusion: Experiments

 \subsection{Ablation Study}

 \myparagraph{Latent Tree Structure.} We validate the latent tree structure of our method in \cref{tab:quanComparison} for 3D scene generation.
-In this ablation, we compare with the one-level latent tree of the same spatial dimension as the coarsest resolution in our latent tree.
-As shown in \cref{tab:quanComparison}-bottom, the multi-level latent tree-based diffusion model outperforms the single-level one.
+In this ablation, we compare our full model with latent trees containing only one level.
+As shown in \cref{tab:quanComparison}-bottom, the multi-level latent tree-based diffusion model outperforms the single-level ones.
 Rather than using a single level of the tree and generating a 3D scene in a single step, our \OURS{} adopts a coarse-to-fine strategy for encoding; the diffusion model only generates the higher-frequency component of 3D scenes in each step and, finally, both lower-frequency and higher-frequency components are gracefully combined together and decoded to a high-quality 3D scene.
 This ablation demonstrates that the hierarchical tree structure is essential for effective generative modeling with diffusion for complex 3D scenes.

 \myparagraph{Hierarchical Latent Representation.} We compare our latent tree with latent Cascaded Models (CMs) (\cref{fig:latent_tree_pipeline}-left), commonly used in 2D image synthesis~\cite{ho2021cascaded} and 3D generation~\cite{liu2023pyramid, ren2023xcube}.
 Unlike CMs, which independently model redundant information at each level, our latent tree decomposes 3D scenes into coarse geometry and fine latent components, capturing residual high-frequency details.
 As shown in \cref{tab:ablation}, with the same autoencoder and parameter count, our model trains more efficiently (requiring less time per level) and achieves higher reconstruction accuracy (lower $l_2$ error) on test data.
-Additionally, its more compact latent representation reduces storage requirements when converting TUDF grids to latent grids.
+Additionally, its more compact latent representation (fewer latent channels) reduces storage requirements when converting TUDF grids to latent grids.
 Training time and storage statistics are reported as ratios w.r.t. latent CM; please see the supplemental for more details.